-We all agreed that the Birthday Girl needed to be decked out in an special outfit which included thigh high 8 inch platform boots and a umpire outfit not really fit for the soccer field.
+We all agreed that the Birthday Girl needed to be decked out in a special outfit which included thigh-high 8-inch platform boots and an umpire outfit not really fit for the soccer field.
 Turns out that those teeny tiny outfits that we opted out of are really helpful for pole dancing because you need bare skin to get traction on the pole.
-And the high heels helps you stay on the outside of your toes to create torque to spin.
+And the high heels help you stay on the outside of your toes to create torque to spin.
 Who knew?

 So we learned: the floor hump (kind of a yoga move), the air hump (definitely a yoga move: an active version of the bridge), the sexy walk (ok, not a yoga move), the hip grind (a Zumba move), and oh la la, the money shot!
 So we learned the floor routine.
 And then the chair routine (the chair is your lover).
 Next were the poles (the pole is your friend but avoid the circle of death — a three-inch radius around the pole that catches your foot and prevents you from spinning).
 Next we learned three different and complicated spin moves.
 Warning to the ladies: you would not realize this but this takes arm strength.
 We convinced our instructor to teach us intermediate moves which she did not think we were ready for but agreed to show us how to scale the pole, but not to hang upside down; probably a liability issue!

 Anyway, it was a crazy, silly night that our husbands enjoy thinking about and their imaginary version of our lesson was probably very different from what we actually did.
 But I can say: pole dancing is not so easy!
 A newfound respect for strippers!
 Harder to do than one would think!
 Requires arm strength and coordination (and we did not learn the stripping aspect; that must be the advanced class).
 It’s quite acrobatic.
 It requires a strength-to-weight ratio that most of us don’t have.
 I can see why it’s a Hollywood favorite way to exercise!